NBA Betting: Finding Your Path To Profitability

 Introduction by Jack Andrews: Finding your own unique path is how you can achieve your goals in sports betting.
 Sometimes it can be very useful to read about another bettor’s journey to help shape your own.
 I was impressed by the journey Tomas outlined on his Twitter account.
 I’ve asked him to expand on it in this article.
 I think it’s useful to see how his process evolved with NBA betting.

 In 2020, sports betting became legalized in my home state of Illinois.
 That, combined with an amount of free time unparalleled at any other point of my life, provided the perfect confluence of motivation and opportunity for diving deep into my favorite pastime, the National Basketball Association.
 I always appreciated the use of analytics in sports.
 So the challenge of actually analyzing the data myself was exhilarating.
 It proved more difficult than I’d imagined.
-At this point two years ago, I was at ground zero when it came to using machine learning for data analysis with regards to NBA betting.
+At this point, I was at ground zero when it came to using machine learning for data analysis with regards to NBA betting.

 Studying The Experts